saagr/dogscats-keras/README.md

 # dogscats-keras
-Demonstrated using various in-built models in keras to solve the kaggle dogscats challenge.
+Demonstrates using various in-built models in keras to solve the kaggle dogscats challenge.